Why Trust Terrarium Tribe for Live Isopods?

 A standard 10 count of most of our isopod cultures will need at least a 3 gallon terrarium container.
 Dwarf isopods can manage in smaller containers, though they'll populate it quickly.

-Springtails and isopods serve different functions in a terrarium, with springtails primarily tackling mold and isopods breaking down larger decomposing organic materials (see our Live Springtails).
+Springtails and isopods serve different functions in a bioactive terrarium, with springtails primarily tackling mold and isopods breaking down larger decomposing organic materials (see our Live Springtails).

 While neither are strictly necessary, they individually bring a number of benefits and offer even more as a bioactive combo working synergistically together.